 The whirlwind of a breast cancer diagnosis may lead to more tests.
-Some tests that you may have to undergo, or that you may hear about, are listed below.
-This is not a complete list.
+There are lots of tests and some of them sound quite scary so we’ve put a list of possible tests together from our own experience and research.
 Not everyone will need these tests.
 Your breast surgeon or oncologist will tell you if you need these tests.
-Please always ask your medical team about any questions or concerns you have regarding test – the information here is just a starting point for you to then go and find out more from your medical team.
+Please always ask your medical team about any questions or concerns you have regarding tests – the information here is just a starting point for you to then go and find out more from your medical team.

 This is a test carried out on any suspicious areas in your breast/surrounding area as part of the diagnosis process.
 For more information see the Breast Cancer Now page on this test.

-This is carried out by a needle test or by surgery to test the lymph nodes for cancer cells and thus whether the cancer has spread from your breast to your lymph nodes.
+This is a surgical procedure done under a general anesthetic, most often done at the same time as breast surgery.
+It is carried out by a needle to test the lymph nodes for cancer cells and thus whether the cancer has spread from your breast to your lymph nodes.
 For more information see the Breast Cancer Now page on this test.

 Some breast cancers do not require chemotherapy.
 Your oncologist may carry out this test to see whether you would benefit from chemotherapy.
 See the Breast Cancer Now page on this test.